Running: Medial tibial stress syndrome

 A more known injury is medial tibial stress syndrome (MTSS) which is the accurate name for shin splints.
 This is caused during running when the muscle is being overused along the front of the lower leg with symptoms that affect 2 to 6 in of the muscle.
 Shin splints have sharp, splinter-like pain, that is typically X-rayed by doctors but is not necessary for shin splints to be diagnosed.
 To help prevent shin splints it is commonly known to stretch before and after a workout session, and also avoid heavy equipment especially during the first couple of workout sessions.
 Also to help prevent shin splints do not increase the intensity of a workout more than 10% a week.
 To treat shin splints it is important to rest with the least amount of impact on your legs and apply ice to the area.
 A survey showed that shin splints make up 12.7% of the most common injuries in running, with blisters being the top percentage at 30.9%.

+Iron anemia

+A common illness found in long distance runners.
+This illness is due to the constant heel strike in some runners leading to the crushing of red blood cells (hemolysis).
+As a product of red blood cells being crushed, runners may feel reduced energy, reduced endurance, and poor recovery.
+Anemia can also be caused by iron being let out through sweat and intense workouts leading to the digestive tract shutting down.
+Treatment includes eating iron rich foods like kale, broccoli, red meat, and poultry.